 London Heathrow may be the best airport to relax in.
 If you would like a shower and a quick nap, there are sleep pods available for rent at Yotel in terminal 4.
 They range in size to fit up to 5 people and can be reserved before hand.

 For the most relaxing, refreshing and rejuvenating experience available in an airport, head over to the Heathrow spa located off Terminal five in the Sofitel hotel.
 At the spa you can choose from over 25 treatments available or find a package deal that meets your needs.
 You can have a complete spa day with a vitality pool, sauna, steam room and relaxation room included with any treatment.

 For a quicker stay, the be relax spa may be a better fit.
 Located directly in the terminal, they offer table massages, pedicures, manicures and a few other services to help you relax during your travels.

 If you have the time, you can also venture out of the airport.
-You can make it to the heart of London in about 45 by taking the underground.
-Depending on how long your layover is, you can catch several of the main sights in London like Buckingham Palace, the Tower of London, London Bridge, Tower Bridge and the Borough Market.
-For a shorter layover, grab a taxi and head to Legoland or Windsor Castle
+You can make it to the heart of London in about 45 minutes by taking the underground.
+Depending on how long your layover is, you can catch several of the main sights in London.

-Usually, layovers are a drag and make you feel like you are being held hostage with nothing to do but buy overpriced and mediocre food.
-I can say a layover at London Heathrow can be the opposite with plenty of great options without the normal airport prices.
+Layovers can be a drag and make you feel like you are being held hostage with nothing to do but buy overpriced and mediocre food.
+But a layover at London Heathrow can be the opposite with plenty of great options without the inflated airport prices.